Emiliomontes0/BetterResting/README.md

 # BetterResting - Project Zomboid Mod

-A mod for Project Zomboid Build 42 that enhances resting mechanics, providing better stamina recovery and health benefits when resting on furniture, in vehicles, or in beds.
+A mod for Project Zomboid Build 42 that enhances resting mechanics, making every moment of rest more meaningful and rewarding.
+No more wasting time on the floor when you could be getting proper recovery!

 ## Features

-- **Enhanced Chair/Sofa Resting**: Faster stamina recovery when resting on chairs, sofas, and other seating furniture
+- **Enhanced Chair/Sofa Resting**: Rest on any chair, sofa, stool, or bench and experience noticeably faster stamina recovery.
+Take a proper rest and you'll feel the benefits long after you get up.

-- **Well Rested Buff**: After resting on furniture long enough to fully recover stamina, gain a temporary buff that reduces stamina consumption
+- **Well Rested Buff**: Rest long enough on furniture to fully recover your stamina, and you'll gain a "Well Rested" buff that makes your activities less draining.
+The longer you rest, the longer the benefits last.

-- **Vehicle Resting**: Improved stamina recovery while resting in vehicles
+- **Vehicle Resting**: Taking a break in your vehicle?
+You'll recover faster than just sitting on the ground.
+Perfect for those long road trips across Knox County.

-- **Bed Resting**: Enhanced healing for wounds, muscle strain, and health when resting in beds
+- **Bed Resting**: Beds, sleeping bags, cots, and tents now provide proper healing benefits.
+Your wounds will heal gradually, muscle strain will ease, and your overall health will improve while you rest.

-- **Smart Detection**: Automatically detects when you're actually resting (not just walking through furniture)
+- **Smart Detection**: The mod intelligently knows when you're actually resting versus just passing through furniture, so you only get benefits when you deserve them.

 ## Installation